-For each bridge, the judge will determine by a randomizing process (e.g., coin flip) which end is the east end.
-The other end is the west end.
+For each bridge, the west end of the bridge is the end that does not have staggered piers and the east end of the bridge is the end with the staggered piers.
 The north side and south side of the bridge are relative to the designation of the bridge ends.